 If you want to help this person, working out a budget and a timetable for repayment would be essential.
 The agreement should be in written form and signed by both parties.

 Alternatively, a friend may ask you to co-sign a loan because you have excellent credit.
-You could be on the hook, and your credit score could suffer if your friend, as the borrower, fails to make payments on time.
+You could be on the hook, and your credit score could suffer if your friend, the borrower, fails to make payments on time.
 While co-signing for your child’s student loans is probably a given, you should not feel the same obligation for a friend.
-I would advise passing on such a situation.
+I recommend passing on such a situation.

-4. Roommate Agreements Will Spare You Some Discomfort About Money Issues
+4. Roommate Agreements Will Spare Discomfort

 Consider each person’s financial ability to pay for the place you have selected and whether it is affordable for all.
-Everyone’s name should be on the lease and respect due dates for rent and related bills.
-Do not agree to be the sole account holder as your credit will be at risk, not the others.
+Everyone’s name should be on the lease, and respect due dates for rent and related bills.
+Do not agree to be the sole account holder, as your credit will be at risk, not the others.

 - Communal space;